sparkflows/sparkflows-docs/docs/tutorials/pipelines/airflow_pipelines/emr_serverless_example.rst

-EMRServerless Support in Workflow and Pipeline
+EMR Serverless Support in Workflow and Pipeline
 ==============================================

 This document outlines how Sparkflows enables running workflows on EMR Serverless using a configured connection.
 It also explains how to create EMR Serverless applications and associate workflows as jobs within a pipeline.